sparkflows/sparkflows-docs/docs/databricks/user-guide/writing-tables.rst

 Fire Insights enables you to write to Databricks tables.

-In the workflow use the processor 'SaveDatabricksTable'.
+In the workflow use the processor `SaveDatabricksTable`.
 It will allow you to save data to tables to Databricks.

 Below is a workflow which writes data to the Databricks table ``default``.